awsdocs/aws-cpp-developer-guide/doc_source/using-service-client.rst

 ----------------------------

-The following code shows how to use the client constructor that takes three arguments, and use the ``Aws::Auth::AWSCredentials`` class to pass your credentials manually to the constructor:
+The following code shows how to use the client constructor that takes three arguments, and use the ``Aws::Auth::AWSCredentials`` class to pass your credentials manually to the constructor.

 .. code-block:: cpp